sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

 ---
 layout: distill
 title: Multi-resolution training improves robustness against adversarial attacks
-description: Deep neural networks (DNNs) have progressed rapidly in recent years and are increasingly deployed in real-world applications.
-They are now integral to critical tasks, such as traffic sign recognition in autonomous vehicles, where DNNs have become the primary method for handling most of the processing.
-However, many DNNs are known to be vulnerable to adversarial attacks—small but deliberately crafted perturbations applied to input data.
-Such perturbations can easily cause misclassification, posing significant risks, especially in autonomous vehicle systems.
-In this blog post, we present a novel approach called multi-resolution training, which utilizes lower-resolution information from input images to retain essential features while partially filtering out adversarial attacks.
-Our method involves designing CNN layers that apply various downsampling techniques with custom-designed filters, followed by upsampling to restore the resolution for further network processing.
-This approach has been tested on multiple DNNs, and results show that it effectively enhances the robustness of DNNs against adversarial attacks.
+description: Deep neural networks (DNNs) are now central to critical tasks like traffic sign recognition in autonomous vehicles.
+However, their known vulnerability to adversarial attacks—small but deliberately crafted input perturbations—poses serious risks.
+To address this, we propose **multi-resolution training**, a novel method that utilizes lower-resolution information from input images to retain essential features while filtering out adversarial noises.
+Our approach integrates custom downsampling and upsampling layers within CNNs to enhance robustness.
+Testing on various DNNs shows effective enhancements in resilience against adversarial attacks, making this technique a promising solution for safer real-world applications.

 date: 2025-04-28